alfiethom/Portofolio/README.md

   Supermarket dataset used from kaggle to get details about a supermaket and product from differents branch. we used python to understand the top product sold and what can impact their choice of product. but also what can impact their decison to use their membership card .

 - **Project 2**: [Sustainable fashion trend analysis](https://github.com/alfiethom/Portofolio/blob/78ca922919b69df38e1b4f942c04fb20effcebf7/Sustainable_fashion_trends/Project%20Overview.pdf)
-  Sthis project is to understand the impact of sustainability on fashion brands by analyzing a dataset that includes various metrics related to their sustainability practices.
+  this project is to understand the impact of sustainability on fashion brands by analyzing a dataset that includes various metrics related to their sustainability practices.

 - **Project 3**: [Customer course Matching](https://github.com/alfiethom/Portofolio/blob/4ee08fa9bcace50b5aa3f4b5a302c05a5a178cdc/customer-course-matching.ipynb)
   Real time project where the data were extracted from a website of e-learning platform . the objective of this project was to know the courses to which underwriters applied and to understand the reasons why they subscribed.